Katie Ledecky heading to her fourth Olympics, wins 400 freestyle at US swimming trials

 Walsh was more than a half-second under world-record pace at the turn and finished strong to eclipse the mark of 55.48 set by Sweden’s Sarah Sjöström at the 2016 Rio de Janeiro Olympics.

 Walsh held her hand over her mouth as she looked at the scoreboard in disbelief, a “WR” beside her name.
-But she's still got some work to do to make her first Olympic team.
+The 21-year-old Nashville, Tennessee, native who competes for the University of Virginia, will return for the finals Sunday night looking to claim a spot on her first Olympic team.